jaychsu/flexys/README.md

 # Flexys
-A Tiny Grid System base on Flexbox, and compled by Sass now.
+A Light Grid System base on Flexbox, and compiled by Sass now.

 ## Quickstart